abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/azure/azure.md

 ## Get your kubernetes cluster informations

-Run the `kubectl cluster-info` command line, to confirm that `kubectl` command can communicate whith your azur cluster
+Run the `kubectl cluster-info` command line to confirm that the `kubectl` command can communicate with your Azure cluster.

 ``` bash
 kubectl cluster-info